-62/6 Support vast area? numbers of houses.
-Close to Pennine Way.
-Concerned with destruction of habitat.
-Given size & possible number of houses, will the road & pub junction take extra traffic.
-Site G2/5 is supported by Craven DC and should be retained in the Plan as it meets sustainable development objectives.
-Advice has been provided by North Yorkshire County Council regarding traffic / access issues.
-Advice from NYCC Highways advised that access is acceptable onto Church Lane but there is no footway in situ.
-Works will be required to improve the existing major road and extend the existing footway / street lighting to serve the site.
-The site should therefore be retained in the Plan.
-68.6 68.7 G2/6 G9 Support Will these new 'housing Noted.
+The site should therefore be

+retained in the Plan.

+69.6 G2/6 As above in G2/5 Not accepted.
 No change.

-No change. estates' be improved by building in an appropriate style & also planting of vegetation to act as a "shield" ?
-Policy G9 encourages appropriate planting in landscaping schemes.
-Mrs Moyra Sonley G2/1 Support This fills a gap without being obtrusive Noted.
+See 10.1 above.

+Mrs Marie Dexter G2/5 Support with reservations The excessive amount of traffic resulting from this Noted, No change.

+70.1 development would cause Site G2/5 is supported by

+problems in the future as the Craven DC and should be

+road is not adequate and a retained in the Plan as it

+section is without a meets sustainable

+pavement. development objectives.

+Advice has been provided

+by North Yorkshire County

+Council regarding traffic /

+access issues.

+Advice from NYCC Highways

+advised that access is

+acceptable onto Church

+Lane but there is no

+footway in situ.
+Works will be required to improve the

+existing major road and

+extend the existing footway

+/ street lighting to serve the

+site.

+The site should therefore be

+retained in the Plan.

+70.2 G2/2 Query?
+The demise of NEVILLE HOUSE Noted.
 No change.

-69.1
+The would be a great loss to the ,

+alternative villagers who as they become The Parish Council

+to Neville elderly and infirm, are able to understands that North

+House? stay in familiar surroundings.
+Yorkshire County Council

+are considering other sites